jmscudder/COVID/index.md

 The percent of each day's new reported tests which represent that day's new reported cases.
 ![](percentpositive_tests.png)

->The lowest 7 day average reported positive test fraction per day in the last three weeks was on Nov 30 2021.
+>The lowest 7 day average reported positive test fraction per day in the last three weeks was on Dec 11 2021.
 >
->This was 21 days ago.
-The average was 18.6 percent positive.
+>This was 11 days ago.
+The average was 18.8 percent positive.
 >
->The current average positive test rate is 24.1 percent, a change of 29.6 percent with respect to then.
+>The current average positive test rate is 24.3 percent, a change of 29.3 percent with respect to then.

 ### Cumulative plots
 The cumulative number of cases, hospitalizations, ICU admissions, and deaths.
 If no new cases were reported, these lines would be horizontal.